jacobMonayer/Car-detection-/README.md

 # Car-detection-
-car detection using pre trained YOLO model "\n" detection with Threshold - 0.73 saving the bounding boxes in this format {object 1, bounding box,...object n:bounding box} as JSON making new video with the bounding boxes
+car detection using pre trained YOLO model "/n" detection with Threshold - 0.73 saving the bounding boxes in this format {object 1, bounding box,...object n:bounding box} as JSON making new video with the bounding boxes